rstoetter/cdependencymanager-php/README.md

 $obj_dependency_manager = new new \rstoetter\cdependencymanager\cDependencyManager( $a_optional );

 //
-// feed the manager with the other data
+// feed the manager with the other data by calling it's method Add( )
 // if the object added does not provide the expected methods or is not an object, the process will crash with an error message
 // objects already added to the data base and null values will be ignored, in this case AddRule( ) will return false, otherwise true
 //
 // the second parameter is optional and defaults to true.
 If true, then the class cDependencyManager will abort, if the given object is
 // not valid ( is not an object or does not provide the additional methods, the class cDependencyManagerneeds to handle the rule base ).
-// If the value is false, then a warning message will be printed, when an object is not alid.
-This object will be ignored by the class
+// If the value is false, then a warning message will be printed, when an object is not valid.
+In this case the invalid  object will be
-// cDependencyManager.
+// ignored by the class cDependencyManager.
+If an object cannot be added, then Add( ) returns false.
 //

 $obj_dependency_manager->AddRule( $obj_module_00 ); // ignored as the module was added already